HomeMarketingIs Email Marketing Still Effective?

 Is Email Marketing Still Effective?

-Right, let’s cut to the chase.
-You’re here because you’re wondering if that email campaign you’re planning is worth your time and budget.
-Maybe you’ve heard whispers that email marketing is dead, killed off by social media and instant messaging.
-Spoiler alert: those whispers are rubbish.
+You’re here because you’re planning an email campaign and wondering if it’s worth your time and budget.
+Maybe you’ve heard that email marketing is dead, killed off by social media and instant messaging.
+Those rumours are wrong.

-What you’ll discover in this article isn’t just another rehash of “email marketing is great” platitudes.
-We’re diving into hard numbers, real-world behaviour patterns, and the nitty-gritty of what actually works in 2025.
-You’ll learn exactly how much return you can expect on your investment, understand how different generations interact with their inboxes, and get a crystal-clear picture of where email marketing is heading next.
+This article isn’t another round of “email marketing is great” platitudes.
+We’re getting into hard numbers, real behaviour patterns, and the details of what actually works in 2025.
+You’ll see exactly how much return you can expect on your investment, understand how different generations use their inboxes, and get a clear picture of where email marketing is heading next.

-Let me share something that might surprise you: as everyone’s obsessing over the latest TikTok trend or LinkedIn algorithm change, smart marketers are quietly generating £36 for every £1 spent on email.
+Here’s something that might surprise you: while everyone obsesses over the latest TikTok trend or LinkedIn algorithm change, smart marketers are quietly generating GBP 36 for every GBP 1 spent on email.
 That’s not a typo.
-But here’s the kicker – most businesses are doing it wrong.
+And most businesses are doing it wrong.

-Numbers don’t lie, and the numbers for email marketing are frankly bonkers.
+The numbers for email marketing are frankly bonkers.
 We’re talking about returns that would make a venture capitalist weep with joy.
-But before you start planning your yacht purchase, let’s break down what these statistics really mean for your business.
+But before you plan your yacht purchase, let’s look at what these statistics really mean for your business.

-The average ROI for email marketing sits at 3600%.
+The average ROI for email marketing is 3600%.
 Yes, you read that correctly.
-For every pound you invest, you’re looking at £36 back.
-But here’s where it gets interesting – that’s just the average.
-Some industries are absolutely crushing it.
+For every pound you invest, you get GBP 36 back.
+And that’s just the average.
+Some industries are doing far better.

-Retail and e-commerce businesses typically see returns around 4500%, during B2B companies hover around 3200%.
-The hospitality sector?
-They’re pulling in a respectable 2500%.
-Even the lowest performing sectors are still seeing returns that would make traditional advertising channels green with envy.
+Retail and e-commerce businesses typically see returns around 4500%, while B2B companies hover around 3200%.
+The hospitality sector pulls in a respectable 2500%.
+Even the lowest performing sectors see returns that make traditional advertising channels green with envy.

 Did you know?
-According to Mayple’s case study on Eternity Modern, the home decor brand grew to £289,000 per month in email marketing revenue through deliberate segmentation and optimised flows.
+According to Mayple’s case study on Eternity Modern, the home decor brand grew to GBP 289,000 per month in email marketing revenue through deliberate segmentation and optimised flows.

-What’s driving these astronomical returns?
-It’s simple maths combined with sophisticated targeting.
-Email allows you to reach people who’ve already expressed interest in your brand.
-They’ve given you permission to enter their personal digital space – their inbox.
+What drives these returns?
+Simple maths combined with careful targeting.
+Email lets you reach people who’ve already shown interest in your brand.
+They’ve given you permission to enter their inbox, their personal digital space.
 That’s a level of trust you can’t buy with display ads.

-My experience with a small fashion retailer last year perfectly illustrates this.
-They were spending £2,000 monthly on Facebook ads with diminishing returns.
-We shifted £500 of that budget to email marketing, focusing on their existing customer base.
+A small fashion retailer I worked with last year is a good example.
+They were spending GBP 2,000 monthly on Facebook ads with diminishing returns.
+We shifted GBP 500 of that budget to email marketing, focusing on their existing customers.
 Within three months, email was generating 40% of their total online revenue.
-The Facebook ads?
-Still important, but email became their profit engine.
+The Facebook ads still mattered, but email became their profit engine.

-Now, let’s talk about what it actually costs to acquire a customer through email versus other channels.
+Now, what does it actually cost to acquire a customer through email versus other channels?
 Brace yourself for some eye-opening comparisons.

-Email marketing typically costs between £8-15 per acquisition for most industries.
-Compare that to Google Ads (£45-80), Facebook advertising (£30-60), or traditional print advertising (£150+).
+Email marketing typically costs between GBP 8-15 per acquisition for most industries.
+Compare that to Google Ads (GBP 45-80), Facebook advertising (GBP 30-60), or traditional print advertising (GBP 150+).
 The difference is staggering.

 Marketing ChannelAverage Cost Per AcquisitionConversion TimelineCustomer Lifetime Value Impact

-But here’s the really clever bit – email customers tend to stick around longer.
-They’ve got a 23% higher lifetime value than customers acquired through other digital channels.
+And email customers tend to stick around longer.
+They have a 23% higher lifetime value than customers acquired through other digital channels.
 Why?
-Because email nurtures relationships over time.
+Because email builds relationships over time.
 It’s not a one-night stand; it’s a proper courtship.

-You know what’s mad?
-Most businesses still allocate less than 10% of their marketing budget to email.
-They’re literally leaving money on the table.
-If you’re spending thousands on paid ads when neglecting your email list, you’re playing the game with one hand tied behind your back.
+Here’s the mad part: most businesses still allocate less than 10% of their marketing budget to email.
+They’re leaving money on the table.
+If you’re spending thousands on paid ads while neglecting your email list, you’re playing with one hand tied behind your back.

 Conversion rates tell the real story of marketing effectiveness.
 Email marketing averages a 2.3% conversion rate across all industries.
 Doesn’t sound impressive?
 Let’s put that in perspective.

 Social media marketing averages 0.71%.
-Display advertising?
-A measly 0.05%.
-Even search engine marketing, the darling of digital marketers everywhere, only manages 1.95%.
+Display advertising manages a measly 0.05%.
+Even search engine marketing, the darling of digital marketers everywhere, only reaches 1.95%.
 Email beats them all, and it’s not even close.

-The secret sauce?
-Relevance and timing.
+The secret is relevance and timing.
 Maileroo’s analysis of successful campaigns shows that personalised emails deliver six times higher transaction rates.
-When Airbnb implemented behaviour-triggered emails, they saw users returning at rates 25% higher than their baseline.
+When Airbnb added behaviour-triggered emails, users returned at rates 25% higher than baseline.

 Attribution is where things get properly interesting.
 Most businesses use last-click attribution, which is like judging a football match by who scored the final goal.
 Email’s true impact is often hidden because it influences purchases across multiple touchpoints.